Get in touch with an expert at 800-880-4479

 Cost-Effectiveness: Reusable vs. Disposable Bed Pads

 Sure, reusable pads aren’t the cheapest at checkout, but they hold up.
 After a while, you’ll realize you’ve stopped spending money on constant replacements.
-Disposables, on the other hand?
-They seem budget-friendly - until you keep adding them to the cart, month after month.
+In fact, many caregivers start asking how do washable incontinence pads compare in cost to disposable options once they see how quickly disposable products add up.

 How to Choose the Right Bed Pads for Seniors